kamalendubiswas-db/sql_executor/README.md

 # SQL Executor

 SQL Executor is a Python-based project designed to automate the parsing, execution of SQL scripts on a Databricks SQL Warehouse environment.
 The project streamlines the process of handling SQL script dependencies, executing parameterized SQL scripts (optional), and organizing executed scripts.
+It also extracts the SQL metadata (comments as of now) and store it as metadata JSON.

 ## Features